FIKA Mentoring Programme

 FAQ

-Both mentor and mentee need to be able to commit for 6 months, and meet 3 times per month.
+Both mentors and mentees need to commit to participating for 6 months and meeting around 3 times per month.

 A mentor period lasts 6 months from the first meeting.
 During this time you will meet your mentor/mentee around 3 times per month.